matsim-vsp/matsim-python-tools/README.md

 - Our primary goal is to make MATSim play nice with **pandas** and **geopandas**, for data analysis workflows.
 - We have only tested this using Anaconda Python.
 Only Python 3.x is supported.
-- Currently MATSIm network, event, and plans files are supported.
+- Currently MATSim network, event, and plans files are supported.
 Hopefully more will be coming soon.
 - For Geopandas network support, you also need to install `geopandas` and `shapely`.
+- *Now supports JSON and Protobuf event file formats!*

 ## Quickstart

-1. Install using `pip install matsim-tools`.
+1. Install using `pip install matsim-tools`

 2. In lieu of real documentation, here is some sample code to get you started.
 Good luck!